shreeyabhandari/Algorithm/README.md

 operation  | Description
 ------------- | -------------
-Create_Stack  | create a stack
+create_stack  | create a stack
-Peek  |return the first item of the stack
-Push  | add an element to the stack
-Pop  |  remove an element of the stack
-Is_Empty  | check whether the stack is empty
+peek  |return the first item of the stack push  | add an element to the stack pop  |  remove an element of the stack is_empty  | check whether the stack is empty

 <b>Queue Basic Operations</b>

 operation  | Description
 ------------- | -------------
-Create_Queue  | create a queue
+create_queue  | create a queue
-Peek  |return the first item of the queue
-Enqueue  | add an element to the queue
-Dequeue  |  remove an element of the queue
-Is_Empty  | check whether the queue is empty
+peek  |return the first item of the queue enqueue  | add an element to the queue dequeue  |  remove an element of the queue is_empty  | check whether the queue is empty